Gitcrt5/TableTalk/replit.md

 - June 29, 2025.
 Fixed cache invalidation issue where bidding updates weren't reflected in game hands list when navigating back from hand detail
 - June 29, 2025.
 Removed unimplemented like, reply, and report buttons from comments section to clean up UI for MVP - added TODO for future implementation
 - July 3, 2025.
 Reduced whitespace around all elements for more compact layout and removed redundant "auction" subheading in bidding section
+- July 3, 2025.
+Implemented responsive side-by-side layout: bidding section appears to the right of hand display on large screens (PC/tablet) and below on narrow screens (mobile)

 ## TODO List & Future Enhancements